jdhwpgmbca/pcapture/QUICKSTART-WINDOWS.md

 - Checkout the project with git, if you haven't already.
 Or if you want, you can download one of the release files and unzip it.
 - Copy the contents of the file below into a file called `.env` in your checked-out project folder.
-- Replace the `secret` in your `.env` file with the generated secret value from the `backend-service` client.

 ```shell script
 AUTH_SERVER_URL=http://localhost:8180